Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Expert Analysis

-We collect a majority label for each concept and report our results accordingly.
-Regarding inter-annotator agreement, we computed Krippendorff's alpha, which yielded 0.52, indicating moderate agreement.
-Figure \ref{fig:concept_coherence_score_dist} shows the distribution of scores given by art historians.
-Of the 128 concepts assessed, 93 (73\%) received a majority score of 3 or higher, indicating the majority of concepts do represent a single, coherent art-historical concept.
-In Figure~\ref{fig:content_form_style}, we show the distribution of concepts across content, form, or style.
-Visual inspection of the image patches associated with the 128 concepts reveals that they are not all united by aspects of style (Figure \ref{fig:example_concepts}).
-In fact, relatively few concepts seem primarily bound by a specific style (e.g. concept 111).
-A vast majority instead seem primarily united by form (e.g. concept 33) or by content (e.g. concept 95).
-Most often the concepts are united by some combination of form, content, and style, with each present to varying degrees (e.g. in concept 111 all of the top-activating patches are “Rococo” but in addition most convey a certain kind of content—here mainly female subjects).
-For only a few, it is unclear, from a human perspective, how they are united (e.g., concept 34).
-We would like to highlight that style in art history is a way of categorizing artworks historically based on their intrinsic qualities, and which includes not only aspects of the artworks’ form (countour, scale, color, tone, texture, etc.) but also their content (what the artwork represents, means, or otherwise communicates).
-The definitions of style, form, and content are all contested within art history, but for the sake of clarity, here we use the terms as just described.
+A vast majority instead seem primarily united by form (e.g., concept 33) or by content (e.g., concept 95).
+Most often the concepts are united by some combination of form, content, and style, with each present to varying degrees (e.g., in concept 111, all of the top-activating patches are “Rococo” but in addition most convey a certain kind of content—here mainly details of women).
+For only a few concepts, it is unclear, from a human perspective, how they are united—whether by style, form, or content (e.g., concept 34).

+In art history, style categorizes artworks historically by their intrinsic qualities \cite{schapiro1953style}, encompassing both formal aspects (contour, scale, color, tone, texture, etc.) and content (what an artwork represents, means, or communicates) \cite{goodman1975status}.
+Though style is a messy concept whose value for art history is often questioned \cite{joyeuxprunel2024style, elsner2003style}, it remains central to art historical research and teaching.

+\paragraph{Alignment between expert and automatic labels} Given the expert labels collected from this study, we analyze the quality of our labeling methods using \texttt{GPT5.4}-as-a-Judge.
+Our analysis showed that the summary based method, where an LLM generates a label from concatenated descriptions of the top activating images, was quite effective in generating concept labels that compared well with expert labels (92\% win rate compared to other models) compared with a baseline (win rate of 21\%) and two other methods, CLIP image similarity without and with negative samples (win rates of 39\% and 49\%, respectively).
+Detailed results can be found in Appendix \ref{sec:appendix_concept_labeling}.
+Although this evaluation is not conclusive, it provides preliminary evidence that generating high‑quality captions for visual patch concepts is feasible.